Hornbill-Docs/esp-user-guide/esp-user-guide/bookmarks.md

 Remember these categories are personal to you; they will not be used by any other Hornbill user.

 ## Adding bookmarks
-You can bookmark any Hornbill content, be it a post in a workspace, a document, or a request.
+Once you have at least one bookmark category, you can bookmark any Hornbill content, be it a post in a workspace, a document, or a request.

 **To bookmark content:**
 1. From the Bookmarks collapsible panel, make sure the required bookmark category is selected from the dropdown.